Jeremiah Denton: Career

-His 34-year naval career included service on a variety of ships and on aircraft, including airships (blimps).
+His 34-year naval career included service on a variety of ships and on aircraft, including airships.
 His principal field of endeavor was naval operations.
 He also served as a test pilot, flight instructor, and commanding officer of an attack squadron flying the A-6 Intruder.

 In 1957, he was credited with revolutionizing naval strategy and tactics for nuclear war as architect of the "Haystack Concept."
 This strategy called for concealing aircraft carriers from radar by intermingling with commercial shipping and avoiding formations suggestive of a naval fleet.
 The strategy was simulated in maneuvers and demonstrated effectiveness, allowing two aircraft carrier fleets thirty-five simulated atomic launches before aggressor aircraft and submarines could repel them.
 He went on to serve on the staff of the Commander, U.S. Sixth Fleet at the rank of Commander (O-5) as Fleet Air Defense Officer.

 Denton graduated from the Armed Forces Staff College and the Naval War College, where his thesis on international affairs received top honors by earning the prestigious President's Award.
-In 1964, he received the degree of master of arts in international affairs from George Washington University's School of Public and International Affairs in Washington, D.C.
+In 1964, he received the degree of Master of Arts in international affairs from George Washington University's School of Public and International Affairs in Washington, D.C.